AnshMNSoni/EnviroSphere/README.md

 5️⃣ Policy Insights
 <img width="1893" height="912" alt="image" src="https://github.com/user-attachments/assets/2eb65b27-53c8-4ab2-bd05-2e7f71886ee9" />

+## 🔮 Future Work

+- Real-time Data Integration – Incorporate live satellite feeds and IoT sensor data for up-to-date urban monitoring.

+- Predictive Analytics – Use machine learning to forecast urban issues like pollution hotspots or heat islands.

+- Advanced Urban Planning Tools – Simulate the impact of new infrastructure, green spaces, or policy changes.

+- Community Crowdsourcing – Enable residents to provide geotagged feedback, images, and reports for better city planning.

 ## 📢 Connect with Me
 If you found this project helpful or have any suggestions, feel free to connect: